eiji03aero/memoria/TASKS.md

 # Tasks
 ## WIP
-- [x] implement email confirm flow in signup
-    - update the doc
-    - create ses for dev
-    - create ses for prod
-    - implement flow
-    - implement guard for account status
+- [ ] implement validation system
+    - allow api to return validation body
+    - will be only one error (not returning multiple)
+    - content will be
+        - key
+        - resource
+        - property
+        - value
 - [ ] implement login
     - add the doc
 - [ ] implement logout
     - add the doc
+    - implement in frontend
+    - this is because persisting jwt is done in frontend, for consistency
 - [ ] implement invite user
     - add the doc